English Toy Spaniel

 English Toy Spaniels charm with their mix of quiet reserve and merriment.
 They love offering laid-back companionship most of all, but are not averse to joining you for a short game of fetch in the yard.
 Though English Toy Spaniels often choose one family member as a favorite, they'll show love to their entire pack.
 With strangers they are a bit standoffish.
 Socialization with people and other animals will ensure they are well-mannered with all.

 Are English Spaniels Good with Kids?
 English Toy Spaniels are loving with children who are loving with them.
 They will protect themselves from rough treatment, however innocent.
-It's preferable if they live with older children who know how to treat dogs gently.
+It’s preferable for them to live with older children who know how to treat dogs gently.

 Are English Toy Spaniels Good with Other Pets?
-When socialized with dogs and cats from a young age, English Toy Spaniels usually get along with them swimmingly.
+When socialized with dogs and cats from an early age, English Toy Spaniels usually get along with them swimmingly.

 English Toy Spaniels are watchful of their territory, but they aren't a highly protective breed.